pd76/site/src/content/blog/test.md

 ## Future Prospects

-The future of space exploration is bright, with ambitious plans including:
+The future of space exploration[^1] is bright, with ambitious plans including:

 - Lunar Gateway
 - Artemis Program